-Figure 3 compares distributions of tropical rain rates and cloud top heights for December 2006 199 and December 2007 at latitudes most relevant to the QBO (10°S-10°N).
-These distributions represent "convective" pixels only, defined as those with rain rates greater than 1.6 mm hr^{-1} .
-The two 201 distributions are very similar, with no significant differences in the mean values.
-The La Niña case (2007) displays more of the deepest clouds >13 km, which is qualitatively consistent with Geller et al. [2016].
-The El Niño case (2006) has a few more occurrences of the highest rain rates but 204 also more occurrences of weak rain.
-There are different fractions of convective pixels overall, only 205 3.5% in December 2007 compared to 4.3% in December 2006.
-While ENSO dramatically affects the geographical patterns in precipitation, Fig. 3 suggests that globally these statistics of tropical 207 convective rain rate and cloud depth are fairly similar in these two months.
-208 a.
-Monthly-mean Patterns in Latent Heating and Tropopause Wind and Temperature decomposed with spatial spherical harmonics and truncated to T120 ($\sim 1.5^{\circ}$ resolution), and the 30-min rates are linearly interpolated in time to the model 3-min timestep.
+Figure 3 compares distributions of tropical rain rates and cloud top heights for December 2006 and December 2007 at latitudes most relevant to the QBO (10° S- 10° N).
+These distributions represent "convective" pixels only, defined as those with rain rates greater than 1.6 mm hr-1.
+The two distributions are very similar, with no significant differences in the mean values.
+The La Niña year (2007) displays slightly more of the deepest clouds and higher rain rates, however there are fewer convective pixels overall, only 3.5% in December 2007 compared to 4.3% in December 2006.
+While ENSO dramatically affects the geographical patterns in precipitation, Fig. 3 suggests that globally these statistics of tropical convective rain rate and cloud depth remain relatively constant.

-4. Results
+196 4.
+Results